(The Corporate Governance Statement was last reviewed on 11 June 2021)

 The Board has considered mechanisms by which the business and the financial risks facing the Group are managed and reported to the Board.
 The principal business and financial risks have been identified and control procedures implemented.
 The Board acknowledges its responsibility for reviewing the effectiveness of the systems that are in place to manage risk and to provide reasonable but not absolute assurance on the safeguarding of the Group’s assets against misstatement or loss.

+The major risks facing the Company are clearly identified in the Directors’ Report on page 17.
 The Company relies on internal and external assessments of its systems for managing risk and it believes the continuous implementation of recommendations from these reviews provide the Board with adequate assurance that its systems for managing risks are effective.

 The Company’s Audit Committee is the primary body that is tasked with identifying, assessing and managing risk.
 The principal risks identified across all aspects of the Company’s operation include, inter alia, risks associated with foreign exchange, strategy, funding, staffing, political stability and commercial activities.
 The Audit Committee regularly reviews reports from Management across all financial and operational activities enabling it to identify and assess risks and make recommendations to the Board where appropriate for mitigation.
 Similarly, it also informs the Board where it identifies business opportunities that may be beneficial to the Company.
 The Audit Committee’s other core function is to review and, if in order, recommend the annual financial statement to the Board for approval.
 Where the Company’s auditors have identified risks or any shortcomings in accounting procedures, the Audit Committee brings these to the Board’s attention for mitigation and/or rectification.